OldPain2Go®

 Answer.
 Yes, it may, but not necessarily.
 Sometimes the pain is a message to not do that thing again.
 This is why if we fall off something we are told to get back on right away so that we don't develop a safety program that will continue to hurt us in order to protect us from greater harm.
 Speak to your therapist who may have other skills to help you over that trauma.
 OldPain2Go® also works on emotional pain so you must guide your therapist to the solution for you.
 Please forewarn them in advance if you believe you have strong emotional issues that may complicate the issue.

 Answer.
 The first feasibility study on OldPain2Go® was an independent outside assessment, a collaboration of Teesside University, Newcastle University and Norton Therapy Centre in 2019.
 This was an initial feasibility study of the technique using 22 participants with a one year history of low back pain.
 The results were very encouraging and a paper has been published in the Pain and Rehabilitation - The Journal of The Physiotherapy Pain Association; Volume 53 Issue 1 2023.
 The second study has been approved by Teesside University Ethics Committee and registered.
-This will commence and take part over the 2024 to 2025 before concluding their findings.
+This commenced in 2024 & is likely to be 2026 before concluding their findings.